andreaspreuss/fritzbox_blacklists/README.md

 # fritzbox_blacklists

-This is my actual german telephone number blacklist collection for fritz.box FRITZ!OS:06.XX use at your own risk.
+This is one of my german telephone number blacklist collection for the fritz.box with FRITZ!OS:06.XX

+It is a private list of telephone numbers I collected in several years with several fritz.boxes.

+I can't guarantee for the correctness of all telephone numbers. use at your own risk.